EPFL-SwEnt-2024-LaStartUp/prd/template/10-timeline.md

 - GitHub and Firebase setup.
 - Figma mockups and user flow documents.
 - Collection of the material3 UI elements that can serve as building blocks: text fields, buttons, menu bars, navigation bars, etc.
-- Google authentification & Google maps integration.
+- Google authentication & Google maps integration.
 - First version of the four main screens: Home, Maps, Record & Profile.
 - Development of a major epic: the Record feature with the possibility to start a path record, to have your current path displaying on the map, and to save it with a description.

 | **Sprint/Week Number** | **Objective** | **Outcomes** |